 An ultrasound scan of the abdomen is used to detect AAAs.
 The scan is carried out by a screener who is specially trained to work within the NHS AAA Screening Programme.
 The scan itself is quick, painless and non-invasive and the results are provided straight away.

 There are three possible results from the scan:

-If we find a small aneurysm this means that the aorta is a little wider than normal.
-We invite men with a small aneurysm back for regular scans to check whether the aorta is getting bigger.
+If we find your aorta is between 3cm and 5.4 cm wide, you have an aneurysm.
+We will invite you back for regular scans to check if the aorta is getting bigger.

 3. Large aneurysm found

-If we find a large aneurysm this means that the aorta is much wider than normal.
-Only about 1 in 100 men who are screened have a large aneurysm.
+If your aorta is 5.5 cm wide or bigger, you have a large aneurysm.
+Only about 1 in 1000 men who are screened have a large aneurysm.
 We give men with a large aneurysm an appointment with a specialist team to have more scans and to talk about possible treatment, usually an operation.